TheRook/subbrute/README.md

 =====================
 SubBrute is a community driven project with the goal of creating the fastest, and most accurate subdomain enumeration tool.
 Some of the magic behind SubBrute is that it uses open resolvers as a kind of proxy to circumvent DNS rate-limiting (https://www.us-cert.gov/ncas/alerts/TA13-088A).
 This design also provides a layer of anonymity, as SubBrute does not send traffic directly to the target's name servers.

-Whats new in v2.0?
+Whats new in v2.1?
 =====================
-A lot of exciting updates... except for the readme file,  which still needs to be updated.
+Better stablity.
+Better support for testing cloudflare domains.

+Thank you for the bug posts!

 Whats new in v1.2.1?
 =====================